groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/search/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for searching for signatures in PPTX using Java"
+    title: "Steps for searching PPTX signatures using Java"
     content: |
       [GroupDocs.Signature](/signature/java/) provides a powerful engine to search for any digital signatures within PPTX files.
 Java developers can easily enhance their applications with our solution.

       1. Provide the PPTX file path for signature search.
-      2. Use TextSearchOptions to refine the search results.
+      2. Use SearchOptions to refine the search results.
       3. Execute the Search method to obtain the results.
       4. Analyze the list of found signatures.